yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 > <warning-title>For the bench scientists and biologists!</warning-title>
 > If you're not used to computing, this tutorial will *not* feel intuitive.
 It's lots of heavy (and necessary) computational steps with little visible reward.
 You will still absolutely be able to complete it, but it won't make that much sense.
 >
-> - **That is ok!**
+> **That is ok!**
 >
-> Conceptually, the [Filter, plot & explore](% link /single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial (which comes later) is when you really get to generate fun plots and interpret them scientifically.
+> Conceptually, the {% icon level %} [Filter, plot & explore](% link /single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial (which comes later) is when you really get to generate fun plots and interpret them scientifically.
 However, you can't do that until you have pre-processed your data.
 Some learners like doing that tutorial first, them coming back to learn how to build their input dataset here.
 So:
 >
 > - If you're in a *Live course*, follow the path of training materials
 > - If you're learning on your own, either get through these pre-processing steps with the belief that plots will get more fun later, or:
-> - Try out the Filter, plot & explore tutorial *first*, then swing back and do this one.
+> - Try out the {% icon level %} [Filter, plot & explore](% link /single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial *first*, then swing back and do this one.
 > It's up to you!
 >
 {: .warning}